A woman with black hair is wearing headphones and smiling towards the camera. Voice Over

 They have a comfortable range between the E note below middle C to the second G note above middle C, which is close to the male tenor range.
 Contraltos have a strong chest voice and a weaker head voice, allowing them to sing comfortably in the lower part of their voice.

-In summary, the soprano voice has a bright, pure, and angelic timbre, the mezzo-soprano voice has a warm, full-bodied 1-2, and the contralto voice has a deep and rich timbre.
-Each type of voice has its own unique qualities and is suited to different kinds of music and performance.
+In summary, the soprano voice has a bright, pure and angelic timbre, the mezzo-soprano voice has a warm, full-bodied 1-2, and the contralto voice has a deep and rich timbre.
+Each type of voice has its unique qualities and is suited to different kinds of music, settings and performances.

 Female Voice Roles

-The female voice is incredibly versatile and can portray various characters in various creative directions.
-Here are some examples of roles and characteristics of female voices in each role:
+The female voice is incredibly versatile and can portray various characters in many creative directions.
+Here are some examples of roles and characteristics of female voice acting roles:

-A mom’s voice is warm, nurturing, and comforting.
-This voice is often soft and gentle, with a slightly lower pitch.
+A mom’s voice is warm, nurturing and comforting.
+This voice is often soft and gentle, with a slightly lower timbre that children find soothing.
 Examples of this type of role include Molly Weasley from Harry Potter and Morticia Addams from The Addams Family.

-Young, energetic, and playful; that’s what you think of when you portray a sister role.
-The voice is often high-pitched and bubbly, with a lot of energy.
+Young, energetic and playful; that’s what you think of when you portray a sister role.
+The voice itself is often high-pitched and bubbly, with an energetic quality.
 Examples of this type of role include Anna from Frozen and Lilo from Lilo and Stitch.

-This voice style is graceful, elegant, and sweet.
+This voice style is graceful, elegant and sweet.
 The voice is often soft and gentle, with a higher pitch.
+It could also be a younger girl voice.
 Examples of this type of role include Ariel from The Little Mermaid and Cinderella from Cinderella.

-A queen’s voice is powerful, regal, and commanding.
-The voice is often deep and robust, with a confident tone.
+A queen’s voice is powerful, regal and commanding.
+The voice is often deep and robust, with a confident quality.
 Examples of this type of role include Elsa from Frozen and the Queen of Hearts from Alice in Wonderland.

-These are just a few examples of the many roles that the female voice can perform, each with its own unique characteristics and creative direction.
+These are just a few examples of the many roles the female voice can perform, each with unique characteristics and creative direction.

 Matching Female Voice Types with Various Roles

-When it comes to finding which voice types are associated with which roles, one can easily look towards operatic roles for guidance.
-Each type of operatic role, whether it be the heroine, romantic rival, or comic relief, is typically tied to a distinct voice type.
+When it comes to finding which female voice actor types are associated with which roles, one can easily look towards operatic roles for guidance.
+Each type of operatic role — whether it be the heroine, romantic rival or comic relief — is typically tied to a distinct voice type when it comes to voice actors.

 For example, heroines in operas are usually coloratura or lyric sopranos.
 These roles demand a voice that can handle the dramatic and emotional intensity of the character, with agility and flexibility for the intricate vocal runs and high notes often found in these roles.